-The magic in home staging is the unattached, unemotional perspective of someone representing prospective buyers.
+The magic in working with a home stager is the unattached, unemotional perspective of someone representing prospective buyers.
 To illustrate this point, you'll find it fascinating that even a home stager … needs to hire another stager to prepare their home for sale.
 That's because emotional attachments will win over logic and everyone needs help letting go of their stuff.

 Homes in the US are among the largest found anywhere in the world.
 As family sizes are smaller, that means we've got more space for each member of the household so how is the space being used? and more important, how does this space influence prospective buyers?